This guide presents an overview of important tips and links that contribute to your better orientation at the faculty at the beginning of your study.

 Cell is a new subject in the winter semester of the first year.
 Teaching of the subject is jointly provided by the Department of Histology and Embryology, the Department of Medical Chemistry and Clinical Biochemistry, and the Department of Biology and Medical Genetics.
 The aim of the subject is to present (in one two-hour lecture per week in the Pelouch Hall) the basics of cell and molecular biology, genetics and biochemistry.
 The course concludes with a credit and an exam.
 During the first two years of study, Cell is followed by specialised subjects Anatomy, Histology and Embryology (in the winter and summer semesters of the first year), Biology (in the summer semester of the first year and winter semester of the second year) and Biochemistry (in the winter and summer semesters of the second year), which will return to many of the themes at a higher level and from a different perspective.

-- Teaching is provided by the Second Faculty of Medicine Department of Languages.
-Address: V Úvalu 84, Praha 5, pavilion W. Map, hospital premises; website; faculty web presentation
+• Teaching is provided by the Department for Scientific Information, Second Faculty of Medicine and Motol University Hospital.
+Address: V Úvalu 84, Praha 5, 150 06, pavilion no. 7; map; website.

 Latin Terminology is a two-semester course in the form of two-hour sessions, with a final exam at the end of the summer semester.
 Seminars take place at the Department of Languages and in the lecture rooms and halls at Motol University Hospital and Plzeňská Campus.
 Syllabuses and more detailed information regarding the exam are available on the Study Information System (SIS).